Purushotham-Dudekula/Ai-linkedin-insight-agent/README.md

 ### Backend
 - Runs on Node.js with Express
 - Uses file-based JSON database for simplicity
-- Integrated with Jules API for AI processing
+- AI-powered processing with configurable providers

 ### Frontend
 - Built with Vite for fast development